A champagne shortage is looming. Shop early to keep the sparkle in your holidays.

 So what does all this mean for us consumers?
 Both Michas and Givry agree: If you have a favorite champagne, buy it now for the holidays if you can find it.
 It might not be available in December.
 Much will depend on local distributors’ inventories.
 This may be a good opportunity to try champagne from a smaller, less-known producer.

 There are other bubblies, of course.
 Spanish cava and Italian prosecco are suffering the same supply chain issues, but not the production problems of champagne.
 And don’t forget domestic — even local — bubbles.
-These may not depend so much on container shipping, but they are enjoying high demand.
+They may not depend so much on container shipping, but they are enjoying high demand.

 “We carry Iron Horse,” Michas says, referring to a top California producer of sparkling wine.
 “We can’t keep it in stock.”